raik383h/Spring2019CourseProjectTDA/README.md

 Run the UI project by typing `ng serve`.
 This command launches the server, watches your files, and rebuilds the app as you make changes to those files.
 Navigate to `http://localhost:4200/` to see your running front-end.

 # Running the API Project
 Open the `TDAProject.sln` solution file in Visual Studio.
 Right-click the Web project, and hit "Set as StartUp Project".
-Then hit the green run buttom in the toolbar.
+Then hit the green run button in the toolbar.